Travels from: Victoria

 Australian Cricketing Great

 Full Presenter Profile & Bio

 Rodney Hogg, former Australian cricketing great, has become an established corporate and motivational speaker.
 His stories and real-life experiences are told with great aplomb and enthusiasm.
-Even if you are not a cricket or general sporting fan you will appreciate this gentleman's anecdotes and tremendous sense of humour and humility.
+Even if you are not a a cricket or general sporting fan you will appreciate this gentleman's anecdotes and a tremendous sense of humour and humility.

 Blond, blue-eyed, aggressive and menacingly fast, Rodney Hogg announced himself with 41 wickets for World Series-depleted Australia against England in 1978-79.
 The way he regularly beat Geoff Boycott for pace thrilled Australia at a lean time.

 Injury and a rebel tour to South Africa interrupted, cricket life was never quite so bounteous again.
 Nevertheless, Hogg was generally in Australia's first rank.
 A quirky character, he once had his wife erase the videotape of a soft dismissal while batting in a Test, saying he did not want his son to see him as a coward!

 Rodney Hogg has become established as one of Australia's foremost corporate and motivational speakers.
 His experiences on and off the pitch are the highlight of many business and sporting functions.